-11. Path Network Enhance the existing path system to create a more diverse experience for park users.
-This will include: Extending the existing path system to create a more diverse walking path network incorporating a diverse range of loops and environmental experiences; Provision of major exercise equipment stations at appropriate locations along the path network.
-Provision of individual exercise equipment stations at appropriate locations along the path network.
-Provision of individual exercise equipment stations at appropriate locations along the path network.
-Provision of individual exercise equipment stations at appropriate locations along the path network.
-Provision of individual exercise equipment stations at appropriate locations along the path network.
-This will include: Developing a new pavilion to consolidate the two existing pavilions, as well as the maintenance shed function, into a single structure; Ensuring that access and facilities are provided for all abilities.
-Ensuring that access and facilities are provided for all abilities.
-Ackasborough Tennis Club Retain existing tennis courts and clubhouse, and provide uporades to circulation and access. .2 > .
-1 . . .≌ > .≒ will include: Developing a new pavilion to consolidate the two existing pavilions, as well as the maintenance shed function, into a single structure; Ensuring that the new pavilion is oriented to both ovals; Ensuring that access and facilities are provided for all abilities.
-Keysborough Tennis Club Keyshorough Tennis Club Keyshorough Tennis club and provide upgrades to circulation and access.
-Developing a new pavilion to consolidate the two existing pavilions, as well as the maintenance shed function, into a single structure; Ensuring that the new pavilion is oriented to both ovals; Ensuring that access and facilities are provided for all abilities.
-Keysborough Tennis Club Keyshorough Tennis Club Residue the sixth of the provide upgrades to circulation and access.
-Keysborough Tennis Club in existing tennis courts and clubhouse, and provide upgrades to circulation and access.
-This will include: Upgrade existing access through new ramps and accessible amenities; Upgrading two en-tout-cas courts to acrylic surfacing, subject to demand; Allowing for upgrade of clubhouse when required to provide a more active interface to the park; Allowing for additional court when required; Installation of bollard lighting or similar from car park to entrance of tennis facility.
+Path Network Enhance the existing path system to create a more diverse experience for park users.
+Emitance are casally pain agreem to detate a more diverse experience to pain users.
+This will include: Extending the existing path system to create a more diverse walking path network incorporating a diverse range of loops and environmental experiences; Provision of major exercise space involving a cluster of fitness stations; Provision of individual exercise equipment stations at appropriate locations along the path network. riences; 12.
+New Sports Pavilion Provide new sports pavilion to replace existing northern pavilion.
+This will include: Developing a new pavilion to consolidate the two existing pavilions, as well as the maintenance shed function, into a single structure; Ensuring that the new pavilion is oriented to both ovals; Ensuring that access and facilities are provided for all abilities.
+Keysborough Tennis Club Retain existing tennis courts and clubhouse, and provide upgrades to circulation and access.
+This will include: Upgrade existing access through new ramps and accessible amenities; Upgrading two en-tout-cas counts to acrylic surfacing, subject to demand; Allowing for upgrade of clubhouse when required to provide a more active interface to the park; Allowing for additional court when required; Installation of bollard lighting or similar from car park to entrance of tennis facility.
 Tennis Club Car Park Enhance existing car park to provide for new activities.
-This will include: Extension of existing car park to south to provide 50% additional capacity to support enhanced play space and multi-use recreation area.
-This would allow for around 30 additional spaces FINAL Frederick Wachter Reserve Master Plan Report V1
+This will include: 1 10 VV

-Frederick Wachter Reserve Master Plan Master Plan Recommendations 15.
-Entry "Gateways" Provide formal points of entry from Kingsclere Avenue This will include: Connection of formalised entry points with existing path network; Provision of feature pavement integrated with the Kingsclere Avenue footpath; Installation of seating to invite entry into the reserve.
+Frederick Wachter Reserve Master Plan Master Plan Recommendations Entry "Gateways" Provide formal points of entry from Kingsclere Avenue This will include: Connection of formalised entry points with existing path network; Provision of feature pavement integrated with the Kingsolere Avenue footpath; Installation of seating to invite entry into the reserve.
 General Landscape Improvements Upgrade existing landscape to improve visual and physical amenity.
 This will include: Tree planting; Detailed shrub and ground cover areas; Landscape furniture upgrade (seats, bollards etc.); Wayfinding signs throughout the park.
 FINAL Frederick Wachter Reserve Master Plan Report V1 32